lukcic/devops/Docker/images_dockerfile.md

 - Install only production dependencies [🔒 🏎️ 👁️]
 - Avoid leaking sensitive information [🔒]
 - Leverage multi-stage builds [🔒 🏎️]

+---

+### Container Image Creation Best Practices

+- Low Image Size
+Use Minimal Base Images: Start with a minimal base image, such as alpine or distroless, to reduce the overall image size.

+- Multi-stage Builds: Use multi-stage builds to separate the build environment from the runtime environment.
+This helps in keeping the final image lightweight by excluding unnecessary build tools and dependencies.

+- Remove Unnecessary Files: Clean up temporary files, cache, and other unnecessary files during the image build process.

+- Less/No Vulnerable Images
+Regular Updates: Regularly update the base images and dependencies to include the latest security patches and updates.

+- Security Scanning: Use tools like Trivy or Clair to scan images for known vulnerabilities before deploying them.

+- Minimal Permissions: Ensure that the application runs with the least privileges necessary to reduce potential attack surfaces.

+- Be Cautious in Opening Ports
+Limit Exposed Ports: Only expose the ports that are necessary for the application to function.
+Avoid exposing unnecessary ports to reduce the attack surface.

+- Use Non-standard Ports: When possible, use non-standard ports to make it harder for attackers to find and exploit open services.

+- Follow Security Best Practices
+Use Non-root Users: Run applications as non-root users within the container to minimize the impact of a potential security breach.

+- Environment Variables: Avoid hardcoding sensitive information in the image.
+Use environment variables to pass sensitive data at runtime.

+- Network Policies: Implement network policies to control the traffic between containers, enhancing security within the containerized environment.

 #### Parser directives